 Through local fundraisers and the persistence of Deb VanKlei, which led to a PEP grant, Stillwater Public Schools was able to secure 3 heart zones systems and step trackers.

-You know faculty really cares about their students when they got to such great lengths to find an alternative solution to enhance the enjoyment of pe and health of their students.
+You know faculty really cares about their students when they go to such great lengths to find an alternative solution to enhance the enjoyment of PE and health of their students.

 Initially, Stillwater was drawn to the Heart Zones Move Solution because of its ease of use, and now there are endless reasons Stillwater is a proponent of the Heart Zones Move Solution.
 Read below to hear about what the students and faculty have gained by using it.

 Question & Answer